Lucas0019/Lucas0019/README.md

 ✍ Specializing in front end development | React and Next.js

-⚗️  Studying Design Patterns, SOLID and Code Smell | TypeScript
+⚗️  Studying Clean code, SOLID and Code Smell | TypeScript

 🧪 Studying front-end tests and creating documentation with the storybook